elizarov/SerializationByConvention/README.md

 }
 ```

-So we get this JSON-line output with a list:
+So we get this JSON-like output using JSON array syntax:

 ```text
 {list:[{name:Elvis,age:42},{name:Jesus,age:33}]}